openapi-json-schema-tools/openapi-json-schema-generator/docs/usage.md

         --ignore-file-override <ignore file override location>
             Specifies an override location for the .openapi-generator-ignore file.
 Most useful on initial generation.

-        --import-mappings <import mappings>
-            specifies mappings between a given class and the import that should be used for that class in the format of type=import,type=import.
-You can also have multiple occurrences of this option.

         --instantiation-types <instantiation types>
             sets instantiation type mappings in the format of